alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The Volumetric Clouds category is where you'll find the settings for adjusting the appearance of the volumetric cloud layer.
 Here are some of the key settings and what they do:

       - Volumetric Cloud Rendering Mode is what determines how the engine will render the volumetric clouds to the screen.
-It has performance implications, and determines if clouds can render in front of objects or just in the background layer.
-See the tooltips for each option for an explanation of each.
+The modes are named after what aspects of rendering they prioritize.
+This setting has performance implications, and each mode has different strengths and weaknesses.
+See the tooltips for the modes for an explanation of each.

       - Bottom Altitude is what sets how high the cloud layer is in the level.
 It's recommended to use this option instead of moving the UDS actor, as Bottom Altitude will adjust only the cloud layer, and won't have unintended effects on atmosphere and fog.